mezis/mezis.github.com/_drafts/learning-part-1.md

 So this is really a sorting problem.
-This reduces to a _comparison_ problem: if you can order 2 products, there's a number of well-known [algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm#Efficient_sorts) that can sort a list of products.
+This reduces to a _comparison_ problem: if you can order 2 products, there's a number of well-known [algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm#Efficient_sorts) that can sort an arbitrary-length list of products.

-So what we're looking for is a black box that looks like this:
+So what we're aiming for is a black box that looks like this:

 $$